Skip to main content

 The Pathfinder Automation Program Self-Assessment, available in Pathfinder Mission Control, is a powerful tool designed to help organizations evaluate the maturity and effectiveness of their automation programs.

-We think about program strength in terms of five areas:
+We think about program strength in terms of nine dimensions:

-To build a strong program, each of these areas needs to be developed at a similar pace.
+To build a strong program, each of these dimensions needs to be developed at a similar pace.

-In the assessment, you’ll be asked 15 questions: three questions surrounding each of those five key areas.
+In the assessment, you’ll be asked a few questions about each dimension.
 For each question, you’ll be asked to rate your program as being at the Start, Accelerate, or Scale stage of growth (or in between stages).

 The assessment results provide actionable recommendations and tailored solutions to drive program growth and success.